Perfect Pairings Call for Participants

 The Project:

-Perfect Pairings is a new project-based program by the Museum bringing together diverse community members in the design of recipes blending elements of their unique cultural food traditions.
-Working in pairs, participants are tasked with opening their hearts and their kitchens to one another, harnessing the nourishing power of food as a means of creating connections between participants, no matter their differences.
-This initiative is one of many exciting projects to come as part of our new exhibition Eat make share: A Taste of Immigration opening May 2025, a flavourful exhibition where visitors will have the opportunity to take a deep dive into food and immigration.
+Perfect Pairings is a project-based program bringing together diverse community members in the design of recipes blending elements of their unique cultural food traditions.
+Working in pairs, participants are tasked with opening their hearts and their kitchens to one another, harnessing the nourishing power of food as a means of creating connections to each other, no matter their differences.

 The Commitment:

 This project takes place over a four-week span and is self-directed.
 Participants will work out a schedule with their partners and can meet as often as is convenient for them.
-The suggested total time commitment is 20 hours, though participants can take as much or as little time as they need.
-Some elements of the process will be filmed and/or photographed for use in the museum’s upcoming exhibition Eat Make Share: A Taste of Immigration.
+The suggested total time commitment is 20 hours.
+Some elements of the process will be filmed and/or photographed for use in the museum’s upcoming exhibition eat make share: a taste of immigration.
 Final recipes will also be included in the exhibition.

 The Museum’s Support: